Shababhussain1/Shababhussain1/README.md

 # Hi 👋, I'm Shabab Hussain

 ## I'm a Google-certified data analyst with three years of professional experience across multiple freelancing platforms.
-I specialize in turning raw data into meaningful insights through visualization, reporting, and trend analysis that help individuals and businesses make smarter decisions.
+I specialize in turning raw data into meaningful insights through visualization, reporting, and trend analysis.

 Along with data analytics, I also work in the field of Artificial Intelligence—building intelligent systems, automating workflows, and developing solutions that enhance efficiency and reduce manual effort.
-My interest in AI comes from its ability to learn from data, solve complex problems, and transform traditional processes into smarter, scalable systems.

 I enjoy working at the intersection of data, AI, and automation, where I can design models, automate reports, and develop data-driven solutions that deliver measurable results.** to solve real-world problems.